kubernetes/community/contributors/design-proposals/statefulset-update.md

  type StatefulSetStatus struct {
     // ObservedGeneration and Replicas fields are ommitted for brevity.

- 	// TemplateRevision, if not nil, is the revision of the PodTemplate that was
+ 	// TemplateGeneration, if not nil, is the generation of the PodTemplate that was
  	// used to create Pods with ordinals in the sequence
  	// [0,CurrentReplicas).
- 	TemplateRevision  *int64 `json:"templateRevision,omitempty"`
+ 	TemplateGeneration  *int64 `json:"templateGeneration,omitempty"`

- 	// TargetTemplateRevision, if not nil, is the revision of the PodTemplate
+ 	// TargetTemplateGeneration, if not nil, is the generation of the PodTemplate
  	// that was used to create Pods with ordinals in the sequence
     // [Replicas - UpdatedReplicas, Replicas).
- 	TargetTemplateRevision *int64 `json:"targetTemplateRevision,omitempty"`
+ 	TargetTemplateGeneration *int64 `json:"targetTemplateGeneration,omitempty"`

  	// ReadyReplicas is the current number of Pods, created by the StatefulSet
     // controller, that have a Status for Running and a Ready Condition.
  	ReadyReplicas int32 `json:"readyReplicas,omitempty"`

- 	// CurrentRevisionReplicas is the number of Pods created by the StatefulSet
+ 	// CurrentGenerationReplicas is the number of Pods created by the StatefulSet
-    // controller from the PodTemplateSpec indicated by CurrentTemplateRevision.
+    // controller from the PodTemplateSpec indicated by CurrentTemplateGeneration.
  	CurrentReplicas int32 `json:"currentReplicas,omitempty"`

  	// UpdatedReplicas is the number of Pods created by the StatefulSet
-    // controller from the PodTemplateSpec indicated by TargetTemplateRevision.
+    // controller from the PodTemplateSpec indicated by TargetTemplateGeneration.
  	UpdatedReplicas int32 `json:"taretReplicas,omitempty"`
 }
 ```